devbridge/AzureMessaging/README.md

 var server = new AzureMessageService(queueClientFactory);
 ```

 This will process messages without publishing into Azure Message Queue.
-It is usefull when debugging your own published messages.
+It is useful when debugging your own published messages.

 ##Examples
 For more examples look in projects: